Melania Trump Spends Valentine's Day with Ill Kids as Husband's Lawyer Admits He Paid Off Porn Star

 Cohen, who worked as a counsel to the Trump Organization for more than a decade, claims he paid Daniels out of his own pocket and has not been compensated by the president, who has denied having an affair with Daniels.

-Mrs. Trump has not personally commented on the allegations but Stephanie Grisham, the director of communication for the first lady, recently lashed out at the “laundry list of salacious & flat-out false reporting” about Mrs. Trump as the alleged affair made headlines.
+Mrs. Trump has not personally commented on the allegations but her spokeswoman Stephanie Grisham recently lashed out at the “laundry list of salacious & flat-out false reporting” about Mrs. Trump as the alleged affair made headlines.

 “She is focused on her family & role as FLOTUS – not the unrealistic scenarios being peddled daily by the fake news,” Grisham’s tweet added.